prebid/prebid-server-java/docs/developers/stored-requests.md

     endpoint: http://stored-requests.prebid.com
     amp_endpoint: http://stored-requests.prebid.com?amp=true
 ```

-Notice: HTTP backend implementation always gives an empty result (with "Not supported" error inside)
+Note: HTTP backend implementation always gives an empty result (with "Not supported" error inside)
 for obtaining the `Account` or `AdUnitConfig` by ID for the legacy [auction](../endpoints/auction.md) endpoint.

 Full list of application configuration options can be found [here](../config-app.md).